-Loans are offered by most of the local and regional banks for small projects.
-However commercial banks require a guarantor or security to give out a loan.
-A security is anything valuable, the bank can take in case you fail to pay the loan.
+Locally registered commercial banks such as ANZ, BRED Bank, Bank of South Pacific (BSP) require a guarantor or security to give out a loan.
+A security is anything valuable the bank can take in case you fail to pay the loan.

-In some regional countries' governments have setup risk sharing schemes for banks to easily give loans for renewable energy projects.
+In Vanuatu, NGEF also provides soft loans for RE projects.
+However, some regional countries governments have setup risk sharing schemes for banks to easily give loans for renewable energy projects.

 In Fiji for example, the Fiji Development Bank and ANZ bank with the help of the Global Environment Facility have setup mechanisms to easily provide loans for renewable energy projects.
 The scheme has also provided loans to renewable energy businesses as well.
+In Solomon's there is the South Pacific Business Development (SPBD) Solar Lighting Loan.